People's Choice disruption laughed off as DeGeneres and Depp win big

 Joking that she started out hoping "to make people laugh, and to get very, very rich," DeGeneres then struck a humble note.
 "Would I call myself the Dalai Lama of daytime?
 No. But I'm sure someone out there has," she said.

-An emotional Vin Diesel accepted the favourite film prize for "Furious 7," noting how hard it was to resume filming after the death of co-star Paul Walker in a car wreck.
+An emotional Vin Diesel accepted the favorite film prize for "Furious 7," noting how hard it was to resume filming after the death of co-star Paul Walker in a car wreck.

-Johnny Depp, named favourite male dramatic actor, called his storied career "a bizarre road for an actor."
+Johnny Depp, named favorite male dramatic actor, called his storied career "a bizarre road for an actor."

 Depp, who has had several box office failures since starring in the hit "Pirates of the Caribbean" film series, told fans "I'm very appreciative that you've stuck with me," sounding a familiar note among winners who singled out fans for thanks.

-Note: (This story has been corrected to fix spelling of name of Sharon Osbourne in third paragraph, and Dalai Lama in seventh paragraph)